AdobeDocs/platform-learn.en/help/tutorial-data-collection/configure-the-server/create-a-datastream.md

 Companies typically have a promotion path for any website updates.
 Someone at the company (a marketer or engineer, depending on the changes) typically tests out their changes in a development environment that only that person is using.
 Once they feel comfortable with the changes, the changes are promoted to a staging environment where they receive further testing.
 Finally, the changes are published to the production website that users see.
 Datastreams support this promotion pattern.

-If you are supporting Platform-based applications like Real-time CDP, Journey Optimizer, or Customer Journey Analytics, additional datastreams must be manually created in the separate Platform sandboxes which correspond to these environments.
+If you are supporting Platform-based applications like Real-time CDP, Journey Optimizer, or Customer Journey Analytics, additional datastreams must be created in the separate Platform sandboxes which correspond to these environments.

 If you are not a Platform customer, you can create multiple datastreams in a single sandbox and can use the datastream copy feature to duplicate settings.